TimeMAE: Self-Supervised Representations of Time Series with Decoupled Masked Autoencoders: The Proposed TimeMAE

-To be precise, we can use a \textit{slicing window} operation to segment the raw time series into continuous non-overlapping sub-series.
-Formally, for a given time series $X=\{x_1, x_2, ..., x_T\}\in\mathbb{R}^{T\times m}$, a slice is a snippet of the raw time series, defined as $s_{i:j}=\{x_i,x_{i+1}, ..., x_{i+\sigma}\}$.
+To address the challenge of sparse semantic information represented in terms of point-wise units, we propose leveraging the local pattern properties of time series.
+Instead of employing point-wise inputs, we suggest using sub-series as fundamental modeling elements.
+As a result, each time series can be processed into a sequence of sub-series units, where each localized sub-series region retains more enriched semantic information and ensures the challenge of the reconstruction task.
+To achieve this goal, we employ a \textit{slicing window} operation to segment the raw time series into continuous, non-overlapping sub-series.
+Formally, for a given time series $X={x_1, x_2, ..., x_T}\in\mathbb{R}^{T\times m}$, a slice is a snippet of the raw time series, defined as $s_{i:j}={x_i,x_{i+1}, ..., x_{i+\sigma}}$.
 Here, $\sigma$ denotes the size of the slicing window.
-Suppose the length of the given time series $X$ is $T$, our slicing operation will reduce it to a new length of $\lceil \frac{T}{\sigma} \rceil$.
-Padding with zero operation will be performed to ensure the fixed sequence length.
-In our implementation, we process the whole time series into a sequence of regular \textit{non-overlapping} sub-series patches.
-The main reason behind this is such a setting can ensure the visible regions do not contain information about the reconstructed ones.
-Before modeling the sequence dependence of these sub-series units, we need to encode each element into latent representations by feature encoder.
-Here, we employ a $1$-D convolution layer to extract local pattern features across channels.
-It should be noted that different sub-series share the same project parameters during feature encoder layer.
-Projected hidden representations of the input $X$ are denoted by $Z= [z_1, z_2, ..., z_{\lceil \frac{T}{\sigma} \rceil}]\in\mathbb{R}^{\lceil \frac{T}{\sigma} \rceil \times d}$, where $d$ is the dimension of the hidden representation.
-We use $S$ to indicate the new sequence length $\lceil \frac{T}{\sigma} \rceil$ while using $S_v/S_m$ to denote the number of visible /masked positions.
+Assuming the length of the given time series $X$ is $T$, our slicing operation will reduce it to a new length of $\lceil \frac{T}{\sigma} \rceil$.
+Padding with zeros will be performed to ensure a fixed sequence length.
+In our implementation, we process the entire time series into a sequence of regular, \textit{non-overlapping} sub-series patches.
+The primary reason for this choice is that it aims to ensure that the visible regions do not contain information about the reconstructed ones.

+Before modeling the sequence dependence of these sub-series units, we encode each element into latent representations using a feature encoder.
+Here, we employ a 1-D convolution layer to extract local pattern features across channels.
+It is important to note that different sub-series share the same projection parameters during the feature encoder layer.
+The projected hidden representations of the input $X$ are denoted by $Z= [z_1, z_2, ..., z_{\lceil \frac{T}{\sigma} \rceil}]\in\mathbb{R}^{\lceil \frac{T}{\sigma} \rceil \times d}$, where $d$ is the dimension of the hidden representation.
+We use $S$ to denote the new sequence length $\lceil \frac{T}{\sigma} \rceil$, and use $S_v/S_m$ to respectively denote the number of visible/masked positions.